lalaphoon/Personal-Blog/source/about/index.md

 * Designed and created the entire auto card generator system by using **Photoshop Scripting** to reduce the total working times.
 * Be able to produce gaming cards in both **psd** and **jpg** format.
 * Generated 200+ cards within 15 mins, which is 10 times faster than the traditional way.
-* <Code>Leveraged Knowledge</Code> in Javascript, Adobe Photoshop Scripting and it is an independent project (design, implement and test).
+* {% post_link uncaged-cards-generator Leveraged knowledge %} in Javascript, Adobe Photoshop Scripting and it is an independent project (design, implement and test).